-Most Lee residents harvest groundwater using residential wells, so we all share the same water.
-Once the ground freezes the aquifers cannot recharge.
+We all share the same aquifers.
 In order to get through the winter, everyone should be conserving water now.
 Please practice these easy ways to conserve:

-- Eliminate non-essential water use such as lawn watering and car washing. - Reduce shower times, do only full loads of laundry, and turn off the faucet while brushing teeth, doing dishes and washing hands. - Fix any leaks or drips in your household water system, including outside fixtures and hoses. - Replace harmful chemical cleaning products with safer, non-toxic and biodegradable alternatives.
-Polluted groundwater is groundwater lost. - Never pour gasoline, oil, pesticides, antifreeze or paint down your drains. - Encourage your children to share and practice what they've been taught about conserving natural resources.
+- Eliminate non-essential water use such as lawn watering, car washing, and other nonessential activities. - Reduce shower times, do only full loads of laundry, and turn off the faucet while brushing teeth, doing dishes, and washing hands. - Fix any leaks or drips in your household water system, including outside fixtures and hoses. - Replace harmful chemical cleaning products with safer, non-toxic and biodegradable alternatives.
+Polluted groundwater is groundwater lost. - Never allow gasoline, oil, pesticides, antifreeze, or paint down your drains. - Encourage your children to share and practice what they've been taught about conserving natural resources.
 Make conserving a family practice.